Peter Mata'utia: 2018

 Mata'utia started the 2018 season with the Leigh Centurions, however, was allowed to leave the club due to the club's inability to make the top 4 of the Championship and owner Derek Beaumont admitting that he would not be able to financially support the club beyond the current season.
 Mata'utia signed a loan deal with Castleford Tigers until the end of 2018, which would lead to a 3-year deal from 2019 until the end of 2021.
-He made his debut in the Tigers' 52-24 victory over Widnes Vikings.
+He made his debut in the Tigers' 52–24 victory over Widnes Vikings.

 2019

 Mata'utia was assigned the number 1 jersey.
-In January 2019 he revealed tha this five-year old son had suffered a cancer scare.
+In January 2019 he revealed tha this five-year-old son had suffered a cancer scare.

 2021

-On 25 June 2021 he played for the Combined Nations All Stars, and scored a try, in their 26-24 victory over England, staged at the Halliwell Jones Stadium, Warrington, as part of England’s 2021 Rugby League World Cup preparation.
+On 25 June 2021 he played for the Combined Nations All Stars, and scored a try, in their 26–24 victory over England, staged at the Halliwell Jones Stadium, Warrington, as part of England's 2021 Rugby League World Cup preparation.

 On 17 July, he played for Castleford in their 2021 Challenge Cup Final loss against St. Helens.

+2023

+He played 26 games for Warrington in the 2023 Super League season as Warrington finished sixth on the table and qualified for the playoffs.
+He played in the clubs elimination playoff loss against St Helens.

+On 7 October 2023, he announced his retirement from professional rugby league.